 And speaking of horses, I rode one blindfolded with no bridle or saddle in a scene of Hands Up.
 I carried a hairpin hidden in my hand to job the animal into action.

 But Mr. Horse needed no jogging.
 He rand down the mountain and headed for a drop of some 150 feet.
 All the players shouted to me and, blindfolded and all, I dropped off.
 But I didn’t escape.
 The horse kicked me and badly tore the ligaments of one of my legs.
 I was laid up for five weeks.”

 Hands Up (1918) was a 15-episode lost silent movie which featured Ruth Roland as an intrepid newspaperwoman.
-Each episode had titles like “The Runaway Bride”, “Flames of Vengeance”, “Tossed Into the Torrent”, “A Leap Through Space”, etc. The movie was distributed by Pathé Exchange in the US, with the afore-mentioned scenario (screenplay) by Jack Cunningham, who wrote for 130+ movies, mostly between 1913-1939.
+Each episode had titles like “The Runaway Bride”, “Flames of Vengeance”, “Tossed Into the Torrent”, “A Leap Through Space”, etc. The movie was distributed by Pathé Exchange in the US.
+The afore-mentioned scenario (screenplay) by Jack Cunningham, who wrote for 130+ movies, mostly between 1913-1939.

 Live Performing Arts

 SHADOWLAND covered the gamut of stage experiences found in New York’s live entertainment scene, from major theatres to rooftop venues.
 Dance – from ballet to burlesque; theatre – from Broadway to vaudeville; and music – from opera to cabaret.
 There’s a good chance that a performer that walked, talked, or sang on a stage – or rooftop – in New York City between 1919-1923, would have their name mentioned or their picture found, in SHADOWLAND.

-Louise Raymond’s article Prohibition and the Cabaret in that first edition of SHADOWLAND, explored the world of Broadway and the Great White Way as theatres, hotels, and club-owners on the cusp of Prohibition, worried over the effects it would have on their business.
+Louise Raymond’s article Prohibition and the Cabaret in that first edition of SHADOWLAND, explored the world of Broadway and the Great White Way.
+Theatre, hotel, and club-owners on the cusp of Prohibition worried over the effects prohibition would have on their business.

 “Most of the cabarets will make, it is safe to say, a brave fight for existence with the aid of soft drinks.
 But the snap of the fingers will be gone, the jazz spirit will be missing.
 Without them no cabaret can hope to live.”